samuelballantyne/IR-Light-Gun/README.md

 https://github.com/jonathanedgecombe/absmouse

 If you haven't brought a PCB but enjopyed this code please consider making a small donation to help me contuine developing and supplying support for this project https://www.paypal.me/sammywizbang.
 Cheers Sam(co)

+UPDATE: There is a great fork of this project for Samco 2.0 boards by Prow7 over at https://github.com/Prow7/ir-light-gun